![]() Local Malagueñas enjoying their home town feria. |

 The typical feria drinks are Malaga Dulce (Malaga sweet) wine and Rebujito ( fino or manzanilla mixed with lemonade or sprite).
 Typical feria food is Pescaito which is a selection of fried fish from Malaga.

 This festival of light by night is just one aspect of the ‘Feria de Málaga’.
 The inaugural (Friday) night of the Fair is launched with the traditional‘Pregón de la Feria’ (opening address) read out from the Town Hall balcony.
 Unusually in 2022 singer María Peláe delivered the Pregón on the Saturday evening before the turning on of the lights.
 Manuel Bandera, Estrella Morente, Antonio Banderas, Diana Navarro, Julio Iglesias, María Teresa Campos, Pasión Vega and many others have had the honor of the Pregón in previous years.
-On the Friday strike of midnight starts an awe-inspiring fireworks display.
+On the Friday strike at 23.50 there is a drone display and at midnight starts an awe-inspiring fireworks display.
 This ‘Big Bang’ is a magnificent show of Malaga’s muscle in the party prowess department and is best appreciated from Malaga Port and Muelle Uno, where thousands gather vying for a privileged view of this magical scene.
-This is usually (not in 2022) followed by a free concert by a top Spanish artist or band on the beach at La Malagueta.
+This was followed by a free concert by a top Spanish artist or band on the beach at La Malagueta, but this has not been held since 2022 due to environmental concerns.

 By night the place to be is the Feria de Noche at the big purpose built Fair Ground also called 'El Real', set just on the edge of the city, west of the MA-20 near the Palacio de Congresos.
 There are shuttle buses laid on from the Alameda in centre of the city.
 The Cercanias train station 'Victoria Kent' is the nearest.
 From around 21.00 hrs till dawn this massive purpose built fiesta area vibrates with life.
 Here, 21 st century technology mingles with old Andalusian traditions.
 From fairground rides, to live music and dancing and endless food, drink and entertainment, the choice is vast.
 If you do nothing other than people-watch.
 You will enjoy a sense of theatre when you see the stunning elegance and beauty of some of the women and men milling around or dancing traditional Sevillanas, till dawn.
 However the number of people wearing traditional dress is slowly diminishing over the years, cost and heat are cited as the reasons.